We're excited you've chosen The Concordia MBA as the place to take your career to the next level.

 Other helpful resources

 Students who are conditionally admitted to the program because of a non-business undergraduate major or a GPA below the minimum 2.75 will be required to complete a prerequisite module in Math and Statistics and a post-assessment with a passing score of 70% or higher, within six weeks from the start of class.
-Details about the module and post-assessment can be found here.

 Transfer credits are not accepted for the MBA program.
 This is a cohort-based interdisciplinary program so it is essential that all students participate in every course.